Porcelain inlays and onlays can help to restore teeth damaged by decay

-Inlays and Onlays would require 2 appointments at least.
-On the first appointment the dentist will need to remove any old filling material or decay or damaged tooth and then take an impression on the tooth which will be sent off to the dental laboratory to build either an Inlay or Onlay.
+Inlays and onlays require 2 appointments.
+On the first appointment the dentist will need to remove any old filling material or decay or damaged tooth and then take an impression of the tooth which will be sent off to the dental laboratory to build either an inlay or onlay.
 A temporary filling will be used protect the tooth until your next appointment.
-On your second appointment the temporary filling will be removed and either an Inlay or Onlay will be glued in place.
+On your second appointment the temporary filling will be removed and either an inlay or onlay will be glued in place.
 Small adjustments will be made by the dentist so that the tooth is comfortable to bite on.